 Explore our image gallery

 More than 500sqm of space within the Gallery has been refurbished and more than 1,500 of the Lady Lever’s most important objects have been redisplayed.

 These include; the best collection of Wedgwood jasperware in the world, one of the best collections of Chinese porcelain in Europe, outstanding 18th century paintings and furniture, and some of the most significant 19th century sculpture in a British collection.

 The 500sqm of refurbished space includes:

-- Eighteenth Century Room - including some of the most outstanding examples of English 18th century furniture in the country.
-The display in this room will explore female portraiture and the lifestyles of women during this period.
+- 18th century room - including some of the most outstanding examples of English 18th century furniture in the country.
+The display in this room explores female portraiture and the lifestyles of women during this period.

-- Wedgwood Rooms - includes two interlinked rooms displaying the best collection of Wedgwood jasperware in the world.
+- Wedgwood rooms - includes two interlinked rooms displaying the best collection of Wedgwood jasperware in the world.
 The new displays highlight incredibly rare objects, such as two copies of the celebrated Portland Vase.

-- Napoleon room - a dazzling display of furniture and artefacts related to Napoleon will be given new life as visitors will be able to get much closer to the objects.
+- Napoleon room - a dazzling display of furniture and artefacts related to Napoleon has been given new life and visitors will be able to get much closer to the objects.

-- Chinese Rooms - two interlinked rooms that will demonstrate the importance and influence of Chinese ceramics on European art and taste.
+- Chinese rooms - two interlinked rooms that demonstrate the importance and influence of Chinese ceramics on European art and taste.
 This rich collection includes 17th - 18th century porcelain, reverse paintings on glass, cloisonné and jade objects.

-- The sculpture gallery - refurbishment of the stunning south dome will create a dramatic backdrop for fine examples of Victorian and early 20th century sculpture.
-The plans for the south vestibule will connect the gallery with the architecture of the Port Sunlight village.
+- The sculpture gallery - refurbishment of the beautiful south dome has created a dramatic backdrop for fine examples of Victorian and early 20th century sculpture.
+At the centre of the gallery is Desiré Maurice Ferrary's breath-taking Salammbo.

 Find out how you can support the development of the South End galleries.